 Have a look at a sample lesson plan from the Growing Chefs!
-Classroom Gardening Program.
+Classroom Gardening and Cooking Program.

 To download a PDF version of this lesson plan, including the poem The Yellow Bean, click here.